-When last did you enjoy spending time on your own?
+When was the last time you spent time on your own?
 As humans, we are great at filling our days with things to do and places to be, at the expense of savoring a little solitude.
 And we are missing out.

 Take a short break